-- 1. that CEPT administrations should authorise the use of Location Tracking Application Type 2 equipments based on the technical requirements and additional measures given in the Annex. - that LT2 systems operate on a non-interference and non-protected basis."
+- 1. that CEPT administrations should authorise the use of Location Tracking Application Type 2 equipments based on the technical requirements and additional measures given in the Annex; - 2. that CEPT administrations may choose to adopt an individual authorisation scheme under the condition to not confer any individual protection rights to LT2 applications which are an underlay application; - 3. that LT2 systems operate on a non-interference and non-protected basis; - 4. that CEPT administrations should inform the Office about the national implementation of this Recommendation by updating their national implementation information in relation to the entry for LT2 systems in Annex 6 of ERC Recommendation 70-03.